VESSEL ACUPUNCTURE + CHINESE MEDICINE

 ANCIENT MEDICINE

-The earliest recorded mentions of treatments during pregnancy are from a medical text written by Zhang Zhongjing around 200CE called the Jin Gui Yao Lue (Essential Prescriptions of the Golden Cabinet), following this, legendary physician Sun Simiao dedicated an unprecedented volume of his writing in the Qianjin Yaofang (Essential Prescriptions Worth a Thousand Gold) to detailed discussions on gynecology and obstetrics.
+The earliest recorded mentions of treatments during pregnancy are from a medical text written by Zhang Zhongjing around 200 CE called the Jin Gui Yao Lue (Essential Prescriptions of the Golden Cabinet).
+Following this, legendary physician Sun Simiao dedicated an unprecedented volume of his writing to detailed discussions of gynecology and obstetrics in the Qianjin Yaofang (Essential Prescriptions Worth a Thousand Gold).

 Notice the reference to gold in both of these titles?
 By associating their medical texts with gold, the authors conveyed the purity & enduring nature of their work.